Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 Roland throws out attacks until he dies for real this time.
 So just kill him.

-For the mass – honestly, unless you have like \+6 power on yourself or something, just ignore it.
-Don't slot anything into that speed die.
+For the mass – if you have less than \+6 power on yourself and/or don't have a strong first-die page, accept that you'll get hit.

-## Demo
+### Demo

 {{ youtube(id="HLPOR0zEckk") }}